o3de/o3de.org/content/docs/user-guide/editor/class-wizard/commands/_index.md

 ---
-title: "Command Reference"
+title: "Command System"
 linkTitle: "Commands"
-description: ""
+description: "How the Class Creation Wizard command system works, and a reference of all built-in commands."
-weight: 200
+weight: 500
 ---

-# Command Reference

 Commands are the actions the Class Creation Wizard executes after generating template files.
 They handle build system integration -- registering files in CMake, adding module descriptors, inserting dependencies, and modifying generated source.

+---

+## How Commands Work

+### Architecture

+The command system is built on three classes in `command_plugin.py`:

+- **`WizardCommand`** -- Abstract base class that all commands extend
+- **`CommandContext`** -- Data object passed to every command's `execute()` method
+- **`CommandRegistry`** -- Global registry that maps command names to their classes

 Commands are invoked from the `process_commands` array in a template's `class_wizard` block.
-Each entry specifies a command name, its arguments, and an optional condition.
+Each entry specifies a command name, its arguments, and an optional condition:

 ```json
 {